 Imagine that you are talking with several friends about your educational experiences.
-Speaking in Japanese, describe a memorable educational experience and explain why it had a lasting influence on you.
+Speaking in the target language, describe a memorable educational experience and explain why it had a lasting influence on you.
 You may wish to include, but are not limited to, the following topics: